Im-Rises/Chip8topia/README.md

 ## Bugs

+- [ ] Restarting a game when playing big xo-chip games will not reload the game from the start
 - [ ] Sometime changing games won't display anything (need to restart the program)
 - [ ] Performance regression between Merge pull request #18 from Im-Rises/develop and Merge pull request #17 from
   Im-Rises/develop on main.
 When I moved all the opcode to the parent core class CpuBase.